Are you a system of record?

 Where is data stored?

 Customer data is stored on infrastructure operated in accordance with UK and EU data-protection expectations.
-Storage region can be discussed as part of the scoping conversation for institutional projects, particularly where specific residency requirements apply.
+Storage region can be discussed as part of onboarding for institutional plans, particularly where specific residency requirements apply.

 Data in transit is encrypted using TLS.
 Data at rest is encrypted on the underlying storage.
 Access to production data is restricted to named staff and logged.